devbathaniotpless/otpless-flutter-demo/README.md

       "cid":
-          "HRIRBIIKXMKEOTDDA8VV4HP2V24454X8", //Replace the cid value with your CID value which is provided in the docs "uxmode": "anf", // Add this code to enable autoclick mode },
+          "HRIRBIIKXMKEOTDDA8VV4HP2V24454X8", //Replace the cid value with your CID value which is provided in the docs "uxmode": "anf", // Add this code to enable autoclick mode "appId":
+          "ALP5OU9SMLB3NSPYGNSG" //Replace the appId value with your appId value which is provided in the docs },
   };